DS-100/sp25/gradproject-nlp.md

 ## Milestone Descriptions

+In addition to each Milestone description below, you will have to fill out an internal peer review form every week starting March 17.
+The internal peer review is for checking if each member of the group is contributing to the project and how the tasks are distributed among members.
+This is graded on completion and submitted via Gradescope each week.

-### Milestone 1: Group Formation + Research Proposal (5%) - October 14, 2024
+### Milestone 1: Group Formation + Research Proposal (5%) - Monday March 3, 2025

-The first deliverable of your group project is just to form your group, choose a dataset, and submit your implementation plan to [this Google form](https://forms.gle/5FHyda3m7J4Dbu58A){:target="_blank"} by **11:59 pm on October 14**.
+The first deliverable of your group project is just to form your group, choose a dataset, and submit your implementation plan to [this Google form](https://forms.gle/qNjrRSrGHDTAzBoa9){:target="_blank"} by **11:59 pm on Monday March 3, 2025**.
 The implementation plan should consist of a series of steps for completing the project along with a timeline.
 You may form groups of 2 or 3 people with any Data 200/200A/200S student.

 The rubric for this milestone is as follows:
 - Short paragraph description of implementation plan and timeline (2%).